Gedmski/research-rag-implementation/README.md

 # Fully-Free RAG Pipeline — Local Notebook + Script

-This repository contains a ready-to-run RAG (Retrieval-Augmented Generation) pipeline blueprint and a small demo runner.
-It follows the `CONTEXT.MD` blueprint and provides a Jupyter notebook structure, helper modules, a CLI runner script, and tests.
+This repository contains a ready-to-run Retrieval-Augmented Generation (RAG) pipeline blueprint and a small demo runner.
+It includes a Jupyter notebook, helper modules, a CLI runner script, and tests.
 Everything is designed to be runnable locally and free — no OpenAI or paid APIs.

+Overview
+- A small, local-first RAG pipeline that demonstrates:
+  - KB ingestion and chunking (text chunking utilities).
+  - Dense embeddings via SentenceTransformers (BGE-small-en recommended when available).
+  - FAISS-based ANN indexing (HNSW).
+  - A small Retriever interface that returns top-k hits.
+  - Optional local LLM generation (if resources and VRAM permit).
+- The pipeline falls back to a TF-IDF-style retrieval if a real embedding stack (sentence-transformers and FAISS) is not available.

 Quick start
 1. (Optional) Create and activate a Python virtual environment.